Th0masso/symfony-security-access-control-checker/README.md

 # Usage

-The only (optional) argument is the relative path to the config file you created in the previous step.
+The only argument is the relative path to the config file you created in the previous step.

-If the value is not specified, the default value is `ssacc-config.yaml` (root of your project).
+It is optional and the default value is `ssacc-config.yaml` (root of your project).

 ```bash
 php bin/console security:check-access-control myConfigDir/my-config-file.yaml